-Rainy season in Cambodia – also known as monsoon season – is called the green season for good reason.
-The countryside is absolutely gorgeous.
-It’s a bonus that it’s also low season so there are fewer tourists, prices are lower, and the lovely locals are even more laidback and ready to welcome you.
+Rainy season in Cambodia – also known as the monsoon season – is called the green season for good reason.
+Everything is lush and green and the countryside is absolutely gorgeous.
+It’s a bonus that it’s also low season so there are fewer tourists, the pace of life is slower, prices are lower, and the lovely locals are even more laidback and ready to welcome you.

-Rainy season in Cambodia is the most gorgeous season.
+Rainy season in Cambodia is the most beautiful season.
 The country is drenched from May to October thanks to the southwest monsoon, which brings some 75% of the country’s annual rainfall.
-During the wettest months between July and September it can rain two out of three days, sometimes just for a couple of hours during the day; at other times, it feels as if it’s rained all night.
+During the wettest months of September-October it can rain two out of three days, sometimes for a couple of hours during the day; at other times, it feels as if it’s rained all night.

-Rainy season also means it’s the low tourist season, but while it’s the wet season in Vietnam and Thailand as well, it mystifies me as to why that doesn’t seem to keep tourists away there.
+Rainy season also means it’s the low tourist season, but while it’s the wet season in Vietnam and Thailand as well, it mystifies me as to why that doesn’t seem to keep tourists away in those countries.
 If we weren’t lucky enough to live in Cambodia, the sheer beauty of the country at this time of year would be enough to pull me here.

 Rainy Season in Cambodia – Why You Need to Visit Cambodia in the Green Season

 Why you need to visit Cambodia and most importantly Siem Reap and Angkor Wat during the rainy season in Cambodia.

 The rainy season in Cambodia is known as the green season because the countryside is clad in lush rice paddies.
 By the end of May, the forests and tropical jungles will be flourishing with plant and birdlife, and the savannah lands that are brown and bone-dry in winter will have never looked greener.